biowpn/bioweapon/_posts/2024-02-17-constexpr-consteval-function.md

 Firstly, inside the `if consteval` block,
 `constexpr` functions' formal parameters can be used as arguments for `consteval` functions.

-This is how our first example works:
+This is why our first example works:

 ```cpp
 consteval size_t strlen_ct(const char* s) {